-The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors.
+The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in the DSL office.

 If the allegation is made against a member of staff supplied by an external agency, the agency will be kept fully informed and involved in any enquiries from the LADO.